Ananta0902/Meetify/README.md

 ---

 ## 🌟 Future Improvements

-* Meeting recording
+-  Meeting Recordings.
-* Waiting room
+-  Waiting Room for host approval before joining.
-* Host controls
+-  Host Controls (mute participants, remove users, lock meeting).
-* Raise hand feature
+- ✋ Raise Hand feature for organized discussions.
-* AI meeting summaries
+- 📅 Meeting Scheduling with calendar integration and email reminders.
-* Meeting scheduling
+- 💬 In-meeting Chat and File Sharing.

----
+- Future versions will migrate to an **SFU (Selective Forwarding Unit)** architecture enabling support for dozens or even hundreds of participants while improving scalability and performance.

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub. :)